 Art Scholarships are awarded on the basis of outstanding artistic ability and commitment to the subject.
 The applicant must provide a portfolio of artwork showing his/her artistic development over a period of years, which will be discussed at interview with the Head of Art & Design.
 Applicants will also undertake a timed practical exercise.
 References should be provided from the current Art teacher and/or Headteacher.

 Drama Scholarships are awarded on the basis of outstanding performance skills and commitment to the subject.
 The applicant must provide a portfolio of work showing his/her development over a period of years, which will be discussed at interview.
-Candidates will also be expected to spend a period of time with the Head of Drama and they will be asked to take part in a workshop session.
+Candidates will also take part in a workshop session involving both a prepared piece and improvised exercises.
 References should be provided from the current Drama teacher and/or Headteacher, and any relevant external coaches.

 Sports scholarships are awarded on the basis of outstanding sporting ability.
 The applicant must be able to demonstrate proficiency in both traditional team games as well as individual activities.
 The pupil must provide a portfolio of evidence showing his/her sporting development over a period of years, which will be discussed at interview with the Head of Sport.
 References will also be required from the applicant’s current school and any external coaches.
 The minimum entry requirement would be to have played sport at either District or County level.
 However, exceptional performance at either Preparatory or Primary school may be sufficient to qualify.
 On receipt of a sports scholarship, there will be an expectation to take part in fixtures, attend extra-curricular activities and to play a leading role in the development of sport in school.